toebeann/signals/README.md

 ```

 ### TimeoutSignal
-Creates an `AbortSignal` which will automatically timeout after a given number of milliseconds.
+Creates an `AbortSignal` which will timeout after a given number of milliseconds.
 Based on native `timeout`.

 ```js
 import { AggregateSignal } from '@toebean/signals';